aws/aws-pdk/docs/content/getting_started/index.md

 ## Background

-The AWS PDK lets you define your project strcuture as code in one of its supported programming languages.
+The AWS PDK lets you define your project structure as code in one of its supported programming languages.
 At its core, the AWS PDK is built on [Projen](https://github.com/projen/projen) and is a piece of software you should become familiar with if you want to become proficient with the PDK.
 In addition, alot of the constructs provided by the PDK generate CDK code which is used to deploy relevant infrastructure.
 The following expandable sections provide a quick primer on how these two key pieces of technology work.

 ???
 "CDK Primer"